-When I was dating, many years ago, I’d get upset when my boyfriend forgot to buy me chocolates or flowers on Valentines’ day or Sweetest day.
-My friends bragged about the jewelry, candy, and flowers they got on those holidays which led me to have a lengthy discussion with my man.
+Many years ago, when I was dating, I’d get upset when my boyfriend forgot to buy me chocolates or flowers on Valentines’ day or Sweetest Day.
+Especially when my friends bragged about the jewelry, candy, and flowers they got on those holidays.
+This led me to have a lengthy discussion with my man.

 Most of you will not believe what he said… “They are not real holidays.
 They’re just commercial ‘holidays’ developed to have men spend more money on flowers and candy.”

-He overlooked that we were in a relationship; and even if he didn’t believe in the holidays, he should have understood me well enough to recognize they were important to me – not the gifts but him thinking of me on those days.
+He overlooked that we were in a relationship.
+Even if he didn’t believe in the holidays, he should have understood me well enough to recognize they were important to me – Not the gifts but him thinking of me on those days.

 I was flabbergasted at his response.
-I thought we had a serious, intimate bond in which we respected, knew, and understood each other – a relationship where we cared about each other’s feelings, needs, and desires – trusted and supported each other.
-We had spent countless hours getting to know each other so I was dumbfounded that he didn’t realize I’d want to be remembered on those days, even if he felt they were ‘commercial’ holidays.
+I thought we had a serious, intimate bond in which we respected and understood each other.
+A relationship where we cared about each other’s feelings, needs, and desires – trusted and supported each other.
+We spent countless hours getting to know each other so I was dumbfounded that he didn’t realize I’d want to be remembered on those days, even if he felt they were ‘commercial’ holidays.
 One expects to have an intimate, special connection with a person he/she has spent many hours getting to know.

 Do you know God intimately or do you just know about Him?

 “Call to me and I will answer you, and will tell you great and hidden things that you have not known”……………………………………………… Jeremiah 33:3 (ESV)